Script Coverage

 • “Web Coverage” (for lack of a better term) is a short, quick evaluation that usually does not go into the type of detail that a writer needs to really analyze and improve their script.

 • Many websites hire unqualified readers with no industry experience and a questionable understanding of screenwriting.
+I’ve found that many inexperienced readers like to tell you how THEY would write your screenplay.

 My consultation packages have multiple features, and one of the best is my own evaluation notes sheet that I call the “15 Crucial Questions Sheet.”
 This is MY version of coverage, if you will, and I’d like to show you the difference between mine and standard web coverage.